carlosjorger/cuvimaker/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/Vue components.

 Inside `src/components/` there are two folders: `src/components/app` and `src/components/shared`.
 Inside app are the business component.
-Inside shared are the component that can be used by any components and doesnt depend on the business data or doesnt need to be descended from any particular components.
+Inside shared are the component that can be used by any components and doesn't depend on the business data.

 Any static assets, like images, can be placed in the `public/` directory.